konklone/cdns-to-https/README.md

 ### Conclusion: CDNs should redirect to HTTPS

+`<script>` tags are completely unaffected by 301 redirects from HTTP to HTTPS, even as far back as IE6.

-The only hiccup a CDN might face during redirect are on users of CORS requests, and only on some mobile browsers, old desktop browsers, and possibly desktop Safari.
+The only hiccup a CDN might face during redirect are on users of CORS requests -- and only then on some mobile browsers, old desktop browsers, and possibly desktop Safari.

+Unless a CDN has an extremely high CORS usage among very diverse clients, the benefits of a secure web seem to me to clearly outweigh the costs.

+CDNs should redirect HTTP to HTTPS.

 **Why bother?
 Insecure pages using secure resources could just be MITMed and modified anyway.**